 In addition to data and software, we conduct program evaluations and provide technical assistance to clients looking to implement evidence-based policing strategies.
 Recent examples are the Sexual Assault Kit Initiative, or SAKI, a project for the U.S. Department of Justice, and the near-repeat burglary intervention project sponsored by the National Institute of Justice.

 SAKI targets unsubmitted sexual assault kits that remain filed in police evidence rooms, denying justice for victims and sometimes keeping perpetrators of sexual assault at large.
 We lead a collaborative team of experts who help define best practices and train and assist law enforcement investigators, forensic scientists, prosecutors, and other professionals in the collection and processing of forensic evidence, tracking of evidence, and investigation and prosecution of sexual assault cases.
-Our Forensic Technology Center of Excellence drives innovation and strengthens the practice of forensic science in investigating sexual assault and other crimes.
+We also manage the Forensic Technology Center of Excellence for the National Institute of Justice.
+Our researchers have formed cross-disciplinary partnerships to drive innovation and strengthen the practice of forensic science in investigating sexual assault and other crimes.

 Research has found that once a home is burglarized the surrounding homes are at higher risk of being burglarized for the next several weeks.
 The near-repeat burglary intervention project was designed to disrupt and prevent future victimization in the areas immediately surrounding a burglary.
 In partnership with the Redlands (CA) Police Department and the Baltimore County (MD) Police Department, we developed and deployed a community-based crime prevention program to inform and activate residents in the co-production of public safety.